gvwilson/sensibleadventures/santas/santas.md

 "We had to leave Sensei Tumbly's in rather a hurry."

 "Ssss..."
-Zombie Claus hissed with disappointment.
+The mummy santa hissed with disappointment.
 "I suppose...
 you're going...
 to claim...